Should You Consider the Sublease Contract?

 Check If Subleasing Is Allowed in the Original Lease

 Usually there will be some language in the original residential lease agreement as to whether subleasing is allowed or not.
-Even if it is not provided for in the original contract, it can still be performed if a written agreement is received from the landlord prior to forming a sublease.
+Additional restrictions on subleasing may be specified in the lease agreement or imposed by local laws.
+Lease terms will define whether subleasing is permitted and under what conditions.
+Even if subleasing is not provided for in the original contract, it can still be performed if written permission is received from the landlord prior to forming a sublease, and tenants should always check local laws to ensure compliance before subleasing.

 Many times a landlord will be inclined to agree to this in the face of having a tenant default on their lease, which can be time consuming and expensive.
 This makes the sublease contract an effective manner in which an individual can get relief from their lease without any financial or legal ramifications.